mahaoran1997/vision.github.io/README.md

 - Paul, Robinson P., et al. "Persistence of Vision control using Arduino."
 International Journal of Intelligent Systems and Applications (IJISA), IJISA 6.1 (2013).
 - Dhruv, Akshay, et al. "Wireless Remote Controlled POV Display."
 International Journal of Computer Applications 115.7 (2015).
 - Kolsur, Anoop, Sandeep Awale, and Nagraj Ullagaddi.
 "POV: Persistence of Vision."
+- Das, Debashis.
+“How Not to Build a POV Display Using WS2812B Neopixel Leds and ESP8266.”
+How Not to Build a POV Display Using WS2812B Neopixel LEDs and ESP8266, 21 Apr.
+2022, https://circuitdigest.com/microcontroller-projects/build-pov-display-using-ws2812b-neopixel-led-and-esp8266.

 ## Source Code Repo